PixelNini/3dx-chat-profile-gift-enhancer/README.md

 #### Step 4: Verify the Installation

 1. You should now see the '3DX Chat Profile Gift Enhancer' extension listed in your extensions.
-2. Verify it's enabled and customize the settings as needed.
+2. Verify it's enabled and visit the [3DX Chat Profile Editor](https://status.3dxchat.net/profile-editor) page, you should see the byte-counter once you clicked on `Gif preview`.

 ### For Firefox (Developer Edition Only)